 When talking about our boat, Cheeky Monkey, I’m not one to rattle off stats like amp hours, watts, horsepower or, really, anything technical regarding the equipment we’ve had installed.
 That stuff just doesn’t excite me.
 At all.

-In fact, if you asked me right now for a tour of the boat and Ryan wasn’t around, I would most likely sit you down for a drink in the cockpit, show off how comfortable the space is, then I’d take you up to to our sun deck and show you the spectacular view.
+In fact, if you asked me right now for a tour of the Orient Pearl and Ryan wasn’t around, I would most likely sit you down for a drink in the cockpit, show off how comfortable the space is, then I’d take you up to to our sun deck and show you the spectacular view.
 I might even make you another cocktail.
 And if you really wanted me to get technical, I’d show you how the espresso machine works and, possibly, the washer/dryer.

 Any discussion that ventures beyond the general virtues of having an inverter (so I can make cappuccinos), a generator (so I can run the washing machine) and a high-tech spinnaker (so we can sail fast) will find me excusing myself from the room.
 “Go ahead and show yourself around…I’m just going to be over here, you know…zzzzzzz.”